voxpupuli/puppet-icinga2/README.md

 MySQL SSL list of allowed ciphers.
 Only valid if ssl is enabled.

 ##### `table_prefix`
 MySQL database table prefix.
-Defaults to `icinga_`
+Icinga defaults to `icinga_`.

 ##### `instance_name`
 Unique identifier for the local Icinga 2 instance.
-Defaults to `default`
+Icinga defaults to `default`.

 ##### `instance_description`
 Description for the Icinga 2 instance.

 ##### `enable_ha`
 Enable the high availability functionality.
 Only valid in a cluster setup.
-Defaults to `true`
+Icinga defaults to `true`.

 ##### `failover_timeout`
 Set the fail-over timeout in a HA cluster.
 Must not be lower than 60s.
-Defaults to `60s`
+Icinga defaults to `60s`.

 ##### `cleanup`
 Hash with items for historical table cleanup.